DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

 Digital Signal Processing for Enhanced Measurement Accuracy

-Once signals are digitized, Digital Signal Processing (DSP) techniques can be utilized to further extract useful information and suppress noise.
+Once the signal is digitized, digital signal processing (DSP) technology can be used to further extract useful information and suppress noise.

-• Digital Filtering: Digital filters (e.g., FIR, IIR) can be designed with superior performance and more flexible characteristics than analog filters, used for precisely separating signals in specific frequency bands.
+• Digital Filtering: Digital filters (e.g., FIR, IIR) can be designed with superior performance and more flexible characteristics than analog filters, for precise separation of signals in specific frequency bands.

-• Averaging: For periodic signals, synchronous averaging of waveforms over multiple cycles can significantly reduce random noise and improve the signal-to-noise ratio.
+• Averaging: For periodic signals, by synchronously averaging waveforms over multiple cycles, random noise can be significantly reduced, and the signal-to-noise ratio can be improved.

-• Fast Fourier Transform (FFT): FFT can convert time-domain signals to the frequency domain, allowing us to analyze signal spectral components, harmonic distortion, and frequency stability.
+• Fast Fourier Transform (FFT): FFT can convert time-domain signals to the frequency domain, allowing us to analyze the spectral components, harmonic distortion, and frequency stability of the signal.
 This is crucial for applications such as vibration analysis and acoustic measurements.

-• Mathematical Operations: Acquired data can undergo real-time mathematical operations such as addition, subtraction, multiplication, division, integration, and differentiation, directly yielding physical quantities of interest to the user, for example, converting millivolt voltage values to pH values using the Nernst equation in a pH Meter PCB.
+• Mathematical Operations: Real-time mathematical operations such as addition, subtraction, multiplication, division, integration, and differentiation can be performed on the acquired data to directly obtain the physical quantities of interest to the user, for example, converting millivolt voltage values into pH values using the Nernst equation in a pH Meter PCB.

 Analysis of Measurement Uncertainty Sources